blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 <br>

-For this guide we will walk you through downloading and running the Dingo binary.
+For this guide we will walk you through downloading the Dingo binary and all the steps necessary to get the Dingo node running on the Cardano Preview network.
 To get started follow the steps below.

 <br>